For Teachers

 Dates, Cost and Timings

-* Applications are made to Young Citizens at www.smartlaw.org.uk and open on the 16th September this year, closing on the 11th October.
+* Applications are made to Young Citizens at www.youngcitizens.org/programmes/mock-trials/ and open shortly.
+You can register your interest by going to the website.

-* Entry Fees for a team are £220 , but schools who take part on the day will receive a reimbursement of £50 to offset some of this cost – funded from kind donations by current, former and future High Sheriffs of the Royal County of Berkshire.
+* Entry Fees for a team are £230 for 2025/26 , but schools who take part on the day will receive a reimbursement of £50 to offset some of this cost – funded from kind donations by current, former and future High Sheriffs of the Royal County of Berkshire.

-* Three Berkshire heats will be held on Saturday the 8th and Saturday the 22nd March 2025 at Reading Crown Court.
+* Three Berkshire heats will be held, two on Saturday the 14th March 2026 and a further one on Saturday the 21st March 2026.
+Due to building works at Reading Crown Court, the competition will take place at READING MAGISTRATES' COURT in 2026.

 Team Information